stonemjs/docs/src/docs/essentials/logging.md

 This logger is available immediately after the blueprint is initialized and is accessible from anywhere in your application.

-The behavior is context-aware — meaning you don’t need to manually check log levels or environment conditions.
+The behavior is context-aware, meaning you don’t need to manually check log levels or environment conditions.
 Stone.js handles that based on your blueprint settings.

 ### Configuring the Logger

 Stone.js uses the blueprint as the single source of truth for all logger configuration.
-You don’t need to hardcode log levels or timestamps — just define your preferences, and the logger will adapt automatically across your entire application.
+You don’t need to hardcode log levels or timestamps, just define your preferences, and the logger will adapt automatically across your entire application.

 #### Available Configuration Keys